 I have an obsession with lamps.
-It’s always been that when since I first moved into my own apartment and started buying my own decor.
+It’s always been that when since I first moved into my own apartment and started buying and making my own home decor.

 A perfectly acceptable way to makeover a lamp is by adding a new lampshade.
 Or re-doing the lampshade.
 Either way, I’ve got tons of options that you’re going to love.
 I made a list of over 40 below!

 Note: my favorite places to buy lampshades are IKEA and Target.
 I find the best shades there!
+You can also try thrift stores.
 If you have a suggested place, leave it in the comments for everyone to see. 🙂

 DIY Lampshade Ideas

-You're going to love these DIY lampshades!
+You're going to love these lamp shade DIY projects!
 There are great ideas for all rooms in your home, and range from using brand new shades to reusing something.

 Must all lampshade ideas involve fabric . . . or an actual shade?
 I suppose not!
 Instead of thinking about your project traditionally, maybe you can turn something else into the shade.
 Something like a fruit bowl!

 If you're short on wall space, you might want to look for other surfaces on which to display pictures.
 This DIY lampshade is the perfect place!
 It's way easier to make than you might think.
 See more photo crafts.